SchulzLab/SOS/README.md

 The downloaded folder should have the following files:

 * Snakemake file
-* Sample config file: config.txt
+* Sample config file for snakemake: config.yaml
 * install_script.py
 * export.sh
 * A folder consisting of sample data: Sample_Data